 Granada embraces its Arabic past, and no visit is complete without a taste of North African food.
 If you only eat at one Moroccan restaurant on your trip to Granada, make it the Palacio Andaluz Almona!

 Try a traditional tagine cooked on a real fire before tucking into the delicious sweets.
-All washed down with a choice of teas or homemade lemonade!
+Wash it all down with one of their teas or homemade lemonade!

 Address: Calle San Jerónimo, 5

 € | Seafood Extravaganza | Local Buzz

 This buzzing little restaurant is intimidating to non-locals but it’s worth stepping inside.
 You’ll enjoy a warm welcome and some of the best seafood in town.
 However, you need to get there early to grab a seat!